liugang1234567/Gang-neuron/README.md

 **PS：Because I know too much about it, I have a “mindset”, and I don’t know which details other people don’t understand.
 Welcome everyone to communicate with me.
 If you have any doubts, I will explain them in detail in the manuscript and then submit the modified manuscript to the journal.
 Thank you！

+## Paper 5: XXXXXXXXXXX keep secret XXXXXXXXX (Submitted to IEEE Signal Processing Letter, a journal with great reputation in signal processing)

 ## Contact me if you have problems in use.